Last updated March 2, 2022.

 The medical community largely presumes that depression is caused by low levels of so-called feel-good brain chemicals, usually serotonin and sometimes dopamine.

-Millions of people have been prescribed antidepressants based on this brain chemical deficiency model of depression.
+Millions of people have been prescribed antidepressants based on this brain chemical imbalance theory of depression.

 However, these drugs work for less than half of those who take them, making them no more effective than a placebo.

-This is called the cytokine model of depression.
+This is called the cytokine hypothesis of depression.

-This theory is not new, but it’s been overshadowed by the neurotransmitter imbalance theory of depression.
+This theory is not new, but it’s been overshadowed by the chemical imbalance theory of depression.

 Cytokines are immune system messengers.

-It’s been known since the 1980s that inflammatory cytokines activate inflammation in the brain, destroying tissue and altering brain function.
-(10)
+It’s been known for years that inflammatory cytokines activate inflammation in the brain, destroying tissue and altering brain function.

-It’s always been assumed that selective serotonin reuptake inhibitors (SSRIs), the most popular antidepressant medications, work by increasing serotonin levels.
+It’s always been assumed that selective serotonin reuptake inhibitors (SSRIs), the most popular type of antidepressant medications, work by increasing serotonin levels.

 But now there’s evidence that they may be anti-inflammatory.